DallasSchauer/Spring-Sports-Organizer/README.md

 Near future:

-- game page
-- personal home page (list of games this month, in order of date)
+- Make more games, some finished, some not.
-- Add commissioner functionality
+- Add commissioner functionality (in DB and pages)
 - Make more events, teams, and managers
 - Figure out necessary pages for whole app
 - Create schedule / tournament schedule button